Healthcare Consulting Manager, Accenture

 Medical Student, Northwestern Feinber School of Medicine

-Ana Sofia is currently a third-year medical student at Northwestern’s Feinberg School of Medicine.
-Her interests include family medicine, community health, medical ethics, and social justice advocacy.
-Prior to beginning medical school, Ana Sofia served as an AmeriCorps VISTA with Tucson’s El Rio Community Health Center, a federally-qualified health center serving 1 in 12 Tucsonans.
+Ana Sofia is currently a fourth-year medical student at Northwestern’s Feinberg School of Medicine applying into Family Medicine.
+Her interests include community health, quality improvement research, and social justice advocacy.
+Prior to beginning medical school, Ana Sofia served as an AmeriCorps VISTA with El Rio Community Health Center, a federally-qualified health center located in Tucson, AZ.
 She is a recipient of the Army’s Health Professions Scholarship and plans to begin a military medical career upon her graduation from medical school in 2021.

 “Learning to manage social media and learning the basics of lobbying have been invaluable skills since leaving V-BID, but what I found most valuable during my experience was learning the vocabulary and base knowledge to understand the healthcare system.
 Now that I’ve read more widely on the problems plaguing our healthcare system, I’ve decided to pursue an MD/MPH with a focus in public policy, and my summer at V-BID has helped me direct my career interests.”